gin66/FastAccelStepper/README.md

 * esp32: getCurrentPosition() does not take into account the current pulses, because the pulse counter is not read
 * avr: three steppers at high speed does not work due too interrupt load
-* Very high acceleration value e.g. 10.000.000 and high speed may not be executed, if the high speed in us is smaller than MIN_CMD_TICKS.
+* Very high acceleration value e.g. 10.000.000 and high speed may be silently not executed, if the high speed in us is smaller than MIN_CMD_TICKS.
 This corresponds to 2500 steps/s for avr and 5000 steps/s.
+* StepperDemo test case 07 yields quite a deviation between esp32 and avr timing for identical ramp
+* There is an issue with the esp32 mcpwm: as soon as the mcpwm timer is running on every cycle an interrupt is serviced - even though no interrupt is enabled.
+If several steppers are running at high step rate, the interrupt load for this nonsense interrupt could be quite high for the CPU.
+Need further investigation, but till now haven't found the root cause.

 ## Lessons Learned